Design Leadership

 Working with Distributed Teams

-Managing designers across 4 regions has taught me that distributed work requires intentional practices:
+Managing designers across 4 regions has taught me that distributed work requires intentional practices.

 Communication Over-Indexing